Hemimegalencephaly

 Pediatric Epilepsy Surgery Alliance

-We enhance the lives of children who need neurosurgery to treat medication-resistant epilepsy by empowering their families with research, support services, and impactful programs across the lifespan.
+Pediatric Epilepsy Surgery Alliance is the only caregiver-led, science-driven nonprofit organization fully dedicated to the community of children who need neurosurgery to treat their medication-resistant seizures.
+We enhance the lives of children with drug-resistant epilepsy by empowering their families with research, support services, and impactful programs across the lifespan.

 Clinical Trials